 Another scenario that can benefit from decision tree prompting is when a user wants to make changes to their order:

-• If less than 24 hours ago: The chatbot guides, "You can modify your order by logging into your account."
+- If less than 24 hours ago: The AI Agent guides, "You can modify your order by logging into your account."

-• If more than 24 hours ago: The chatbot explains, "Changes are not possible as the order is already on its way, but you can always return unwanted products or place a new order."
+- If more than 24 hours ago: The AI Agent explains, "Changes are not possible as the order is already on its way, but you can always return unwanted products or place a new order."

 The instruction you write would be: When someone wants to make changes to an order, first ask how long ago the order was placed.
 If less than 24 hours, inform them they can modify their order by logging into their account.
 If more than 24 hours, explain that changes are not possible as the order is already on its way, but they can always return unwanted products or place a new order.